 We are professional process servers and can serve the legal papers anywhere in India.
 We have nationwide network of process servers who are well trained and experienced.
 Our process server will visit the given address of the respondent when he is likely to be present there.
 We try to our best to serve the documents upon the respondent at the time of first visit.
 If the respondent is not present there at the time of visit, the process server will make enquiries from the family members or neighbours to find out the time when respondent is usually present at home.
 A subsequent visit will then be made at appropriate time and documents will be served on the respondent.

-There are different ways of serving the documents to the defendant or respondent but the quickest one is to hire the service of a professional personal process server.
-The personal process server will deliver the documents to the party and inform him or her that the documents are court papers.
-If the party being served appears before the process server but refuses to accept the documents, the documents will be left on the ground in front of him or her.
-This is considered as a valid service of process.
-Even if the party destroys the documents or throws them away, the service will be considered to be done.
-In some cases, the documents are handed over to a person of suitable age and discretion who lives with defendant or respondent in the same house.
+The process server will meet the respondent and hand over the documents to him after explaining what they are.
+If the respondent does not accept the documents, the server will put the documents on the ground in his presence and inform him that those are legal papers.
+This constitutes a valid service of process.
+Even if the party destroys the documents or throws them away, the service will be deemed to be done.
+In some cases, it is not practically possible to serve the documents personally on the respondent and in such cases the same are handed over to a person of suitable age and discretion who lives with the respondent in the same house.
 This is called Substituted Service and is accepted as a proper means of process service in most of the jurisdictions.

 error: Content is protected !!